Le Dorat

 Le Dorat ([lə dɔʁa]; Le Daurat) is a commune in the Haute-Vienne department in the Nouvelle-Aquitaine region in western France.
 It is considered to be the traditional capital of the Basse Marche.
 Inhabitants are known as Dorachons.
 Some say that Le Dorat owes its name to the gilded angel located at the summit of the "Lou Dora" bell tower.

 Geography

 The town is located 50 km north of Limoges.
 The river Brame forms part of the commune's northwestern border.
 There is one SNCF train station on the line Limoges-Poitiers that connects the town to Paris.

 History

-In the year 950, missionaries reconstructed a church dedicated to the Saint Michel.
+In the year 950, missionaries reconstructed a church dedicated to Saint Michel.
 20 years later, the Saint Pierre chapel and the chapitre du Dorat were founded near the church Saint Michel.
 During the Medieval period, the Saint Pierre chapel was known for its veneration of King St. Clovis.

 Le Dorat was a town of nobility and property owners.
 In 1356, the town was besieged by the Prince of Wales and during the European wars of religion from 1524 to 1648, the town was badly damaged.